Types of horse bits and their uses

 types of horse bit

-Horse bits can be tricky and bitting your horse with one that enhances performance can seem impossible.
-With horse bits, it’s important to factor in what will ensure you work well as a partnership, but not come at the cost of comfort or distress when riding.
+Understanding and identifying the different types of horse bits can be tricky, and bitting your horse with one that enhances performance can seem impossible.
+With horse bits, it’s important to factor in what will ensure you work well as a partnership but not come at the cost of comfort or distress when riding.

-In this article, we take a closer look at some of today’s most popular bits for horses, their features and how they work with your horse.
+In this article, we look at some of today’s most popular bits for horses, their features and how they work with your horse so you can get the best out of your horse or pony.

 Remember, bitting your horse correctly is not a simple process, as what works on paper may not work for your horse.
 Treat every horse as an individual and experiment with designs until you find one that suits both your own and your horse’s needs.